When you start Elasticsearch for the first time, passwords are generated for the

 - When prompted, accept the default file name, which is

-Generate a certificate and private key for your node.
+On any single node, generate a certificate and private key for the nodes in your cluster.
 You include the

 elastic-stack-ca.p12output file that you generated in the previous step.